benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/tsa_project.md

---The distribution of daily deaths in the US is right skewed.
+ - The distribution of daily deaths in the US is right skewed.
---Lets check the trend in the US Covid death rate by plotting number of deaths over time
+ - Lets check the trend in the US Covid death rate by plotting number of deaths over time

 ### Plotting daily deaths in US from 1/22/2020 - 2/15/2023

---Important public health events indicated with verticle red dashed lines --first line is lock down
+ - Important public health events indicated with verticle red dashed lines
+ - first line is lock down
---other lines are releases of vaccines/booster authorizations
+ - other lines are releases of vaccines/booster authorizations

 ![png](assets/images/tsa_files/Covid19_analysis_52_0.png)